The Graduate Development Program

 The ABS offers diverse and challenging careers in a number of fields.
 We provide the opportunity to utilise your degree and encourage you to expand your existing knowledge and skills

-The ABS Graduate Development Program is designed to:
+The ABS Graduate Development Program is a nine month program that is designed to:

 - Transition graduates into the ABS and the wider Australian Public Service